 In addition to helping you make sure your hair looks nice before you head out to school or off to work, mirrors serve many important functions.
 For example, rear-view mirrors on a car allow you to see what’s behind you before you back up.
 Mirrors are also important parts of telescopes and microscopes.

 Mirrors can even help you watch television.
-Today’s high-definition televisions often rely on millions of microscopic mirrors to display those beautiful, crisp images you enjoy watching so much!
+Today's high-definition televisions often rely upon millions of microscopic mirrors to display those beautiful, crisp images you enjoy watching so much!